Find Affordable College Courses

 Read full report on Information Technology at Kent State University at Stark

-With a ranking of #7, Kent State University at Geauga did quite well on this year’s most popular schools for information technology students working on their bachelor’s degree.
+Kent State University at Geauga came in at #7 in this year’s edition of the Most Popular Information Technology Bachelor’s Degree Schools in Ohio ranking.
 Located in the rural area of Burton, Kent State University at Geauga is a public school with a small student population.

 Women make up 20% of the IT majors at the school.